 A teeny little fish that may never have been on your radar before is popping up on the shopping lists of health nuts across North America.

-Pacific sardines are a sustainable, inexpensive, high quality source of protein, and because you can buy them canned, they make a great pantry item for those evenings where you forgot to thaw something for dinner!
+Pacific sardines are a sustainable, inexpensive, high-quality source of protein, and because you can buy them canned, they make a great pantry item for those evenings when you forgot to thaw something for dinner!
 Oh, did I mention that despite the common belief that they don’t taste good (I don’t know where that came from) they happen to be delicious, to boot?
-You can find sardines packed in all sorts of things from tomato sauce, mustard or olive oil.
+You can find sardines packed in all sorts of things from tomato sauce, to mustard, or olive oil.
 I only eat sardines packed in virgin olive oil because they are yummiest.

 Now, it’s time for your Trick: